 FAQ’s

-Each session is £50 for 60 minutes.
+Each session is £50 for 60 minutes, this includes couples work whilst I am in training as a couples therapist.
 I ask for payment to be made by bank transfer before you arrive.

 I offer weekly or fortnightly sessions.
 Some clients then move onto monthly sessions (subject to availability).